 So, how do you get rid of pesky moss?
-You can apply moss killer and brushing the offending moss away with a broom or brush, especially if the infestation is new.
-When you have your roof re-shingled, consider buying moss-resistant shingles—they aren’t much more expensive than the regular kind, and they can keep moss away for the lifetime of the roof.
+You can apply moss killer and brush the offending moss away with a broom or brush, especially if the infestation is new.
+When you have your roof re-shingled, consider buying moss- and algae-resistant shingles—they may be more expensive than the regular shingles, but they can keep moss away for the lifetime of the roof.

 2. Look for Buckled or Curled Shingles

-3. Check for Damaged, Missing or Old Shingles
+3. Check for Damaged, Missing, or Old Shingles

 If you have asphalt shingles, check for signs of wear as you clean your gutters.
 Asphalt contains gravel-like granules.
-As the shingles age, these granules will break free, and find their way into your gutters.
+As the shingles age, these granules will break free and find their way into your gutters.
 If you see a lot of asphalt granules in your gutters, check the roof carefully for damaged or missing shingles.